 - While EDF and MethaneSAT are initially focused on collecting data about methane emissions from the oil and gas industry, Dr Crabtree says New Zealand will work with EDF to consider how we might use the data to investigate and potentially lead an atmospheric science component of the mission related to agricultural methane emissions.

-• September 26, 2019: A new generation of methane-sensing satellite technology took a giant leap toward launch this week, as MethaneSAT LLC signed an agreement with Ball Aerospace to design and build the advanced new sensing instrument that sits at the heart of a of a unique mission to protect the Earth’s climate.
+• September 26, 2019: A new generation of methane-sensing satellite technology took a giant leap toward launch this week, as MethaneSAT LLC signed an agreement with Ball Aerospace to design and build the advanced new sensing instrument that sits at the heart of a unique mission to protect the Earth’s climate.
 15)

 - The contract, which follows a 10-month competitive process, marks a key milestone in the development of MethaneSAT, a 350 kg-class satellite, which will locate and measure methane emissions almost anywhere on Earth.